raphabarzotto/mongodb-study/challenges/challenge02/README.md

 # Challenge 2
-- Oder `produtos` collection by quantity of sold snacks
+- Order `produtos` collection by quantity of sold snacks
 - Show only `name` and `quantity`

 <details>